neo-project/docs/docs/en-us/node/cli/cli.md

 - `scripthash`: Contract hash to invoke.

-- `command`: Method name in the contract, which can be followed by input parameters separated by space.
+- `operation`: Method name in the contract, which can be followed by input parameters separated by space.

+  > [!Note]
+  >
+  > For election participants, you can add candidate information by invoking the setInfo method.
+See Example 3.

 - `contractParameters`: Parameters to invoke.
 You need to pass in JSON-formatted string.
 For ByteArray type, encode it with Base64 in advance.